Course Information

 • This program is open to students who have completed their first two semesters.

-This externship program offers students the opportunity to apply for “for-credit” externship positions with the United States Army Trial Defense Service, Fort Hood Field Office.
-This course offers students a two-credit (pass/fail) externship to be completed over the fall 2023 semester and a two-credit (pass/fail) externship to be completed over the spring 2024 semester.
-While this externship program is not available during either summer session, students are welcome to apply for summer positions directly with that office.
-Students participating in this program must commit to both long semesters.
+This program offers students internship positions with the United States Army Trial Defense Service, Fort Cavazos Field Office.
+Students earn two-credits (pass/fail) per semester.
+While this program is not available during either summer session, students are welcome to apply for summer positions directly with that office.
+Students may apply for a single semester, or for the full year (both fall and spring).

-Students may benefit from having completed or being enrolled in an upper-level criminal law course such as Adv.
+Applicants may benefit from upper-level criminal law courses such as Adv.
 Fed.
 Crim.
-Prosecution & Defense, Federal Criminal Law, National Security Law, Criminal Procedure, Evidence, or Computer Law.
+Prosecution & Defense, Federal Criminal Law, White-Collar Crime, National Security Law, Cybersecurity Law, Criminal Procedure, and Evidence.
 None of those courses are required.

-To apply, please e-mail a copy of your cover letter, resume and transcript (unofficial is fine) to Prof. Klein at sklein@law.utexas.edu and Captain Andrew Lane at andrew.d.lane7.mil@army.mil.
+To apply, please email a copy of your cover letter, resume, and transcript (unofficial is fine) to Prof. Klein at sklein@law.utexas.edu and Captain Paul Oliver at paul.t.oliver7.mil@army.mil.

-Students interested in the externship are encouraged to stop by Prof. Klein’s office at TNH 3.207 during her office hours, Wednesdays from 3:30 to 5:00 pm.
+Students interested in the externship are encouraged to stop by Prof. Klein’s office at TNH 3.207 during her office hours, Wednesdays from 4:00 to 6:00 pm.
 You may call or text her at (512) 203-2257 or send her an email at the above address.
-Alternatively, you may call Captain Lane at (770) 597-6542 or send him an email at the above address.
-You can reach the Fort Hood Trial Defense office at (254) 287-0476.
+Alternatively, you can reach the Fort Cavazos Trial Defense office at (254) 287-0476.

 Additional information about the U.S. Army Trial Defense Service, is available at: Trial Defense Service Public (army.mil).